NSS Southall UK

 Check our status @ Our UK Charity status.

-Namdhari Community Center and the Southall Namdhari Sikh Community
+Namdhari Community Centre and the Southall Namdhari Sikh Community

-Early History and Growth of the Namdhari Community.
+Early History and Growth of the Namdhari Community in Southall

-The Namdhari Sikh community in Southall began in the early 1960s with only a few families.
-The late 1960s saw a significant rise in their numbers, especially after the influx of Asians from East Africa.
-A landmark moment occurred in August 1967 when His Holiness Sri Satguru Jagjit Singh Ji, the Namdhari spiritual leader, visited England for the first time.
-This visit led to the establishment of the Namdhari Sangat in Southall.
+The Namdhari Sikh community in Southall was established in the early 1960s by a small number of families.
+The community grew significantly during the late 1960s, particularly following the arrival of Asians expelled from East Africa.
+A pivotal moment in the community’s history came in August 1967, with the first visit to the UK by His Holiness Sri Satguru Jagjit Singh Ji, the spiritual leader of the Namdhari Sikhs.
+This visit led to the formal establishment of the Namdhari Sangat in Southall.

 A particularly memorable event occurred during the drought of 1976 when Satguru Jagjit Singh Ji prayed for rain.
 Following his prayers, heavy rainfall ensued, earning him the title of “Rain Maker” from the English press.
 On August 28, 1976, The Sun newspaper reported: